UpLib/Liberland/settlement/constructions.md

 * repair a damaged path here or there
 * reconnect some dead river arm(s) to the Danube, eg near Jefferson square (1st step to provide safe harbor(s)).
 Venice quarter !
+* prepair strong places where to moore and/or to ground properly some houseboats
 * build a pier for Croatian police
 * build a bridge, with a movable part, to connect Liberland mainland and Liberty Island
 * identify pertinent trees to plant, and make some plantations here and there